-The page has turned on another year and now we begin the hard work of writing a new chapter in 2015.
+The page has turned on another year and now we begin the hard work of writing a new chapter.
 As the clock counts down to midnight, people all over the world reflect on past successes and mistakes and looking forward, imagining what they can do to improve upon themselves and their lives.

 It’s a smart idea, setting up resolutions for the new year.
 And for those with their own businesses – specifically medical practices – it’s an absolutely crucial idea: staying one step ahead and planning for the future.